pudly/schmopera-hugo/content/articles/talking-with-singers-pene-pati.md

 "As I was studying, there was Diana Damrau, and now I’ve come to sing with her.
 We sang _Anna Bolena_ together at the Wiener Staatsoper.
 That was such a special feeling for me.
 I used to watch her on my phone as a student.
 To be singing on stage as her love interest blows my mind.

 "I would love to sing _Pagliacci_.
 It’s a dream role.
 Because it's only an hour long, I feel like _Pagliacci_ is the perfect opera for anybody who wants to get into opera.
 It's not long, it has everything.
 It has tragedy, it has love, and it has passion.
-It's everything you need in an opera, condensed into one heavy dose.
-Pagliacci himself goes through an incredible journey of being in love in the beginning, having fun as a clown, and then slowly he becomes heartbroken and the jealousy comes out.
-There are so many colors as an actor and as a singer that you can portray in this.
-The tenor is always the love interest and is sometimes boring.
-To be able to portray something like _Pagliacci_ would be an absolute dream."
+It's everything you need in an opera, condensed into one heavy dose."